hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 Didn't get much done today.
 Struggling with stucture and knowing where to start.
 Hopefully the breakfast club and planning will help with that.

 ## Wednesday 5th February
-- [ ] Create a set of weighted criteria for choosing the base technology for the frame kit !!!
+- [ ] Start creating a set of weighted criteria for choosing the base technology for the frame kit !!!
 - [x] Got in touch with Alex RE meeting, and he's already emailed Jerome
 - [x] Assigned new timescale to tasklist and uploaded here
 - [ ] Upload and type up backlog of meeting minutes, reports, etc, to GitHub